QupZilla/qtwebkit-plugins/README.md

 **SpellCheck**
 QtWebKit plugin that provides support for spell checking using the [Hunspell](http://hunspell.sourceforge.net/) library.
-Although this plugin was written for QupZilla web browser, it has no dependency on it and can be used with every QtWebKit based application.

 **Notifications**
 QtWebKit plugin that provides support for showing HTML5 Notifications through DBus `org.freedesktop.Notifications`.

+Although these plugins were written for QupZilla web browser, it has no dependency on it and can be used with every QtWebKit based application.

 Requirements
 ----------------------------------------------------------------------------------------